JustinMullin/hangman-challenge/README.md

         1. Each bot is presented with their current puzzle state, and allowed to guess one letter.
             * If the letter is not in the puzzle or was already guessed by this bot, the bot is given a strike.
             * Otherwise all instances of that letter in the puzzle will be revealed to the bot for their next turn.
-        1. Any bots which have 8 strikes have failed the puzzle and are eliminated.
+        1. Any bots which have 8 strikes have failed the puzzle and are eliminated from that puzzle.
         1. Any bots which have correctly guessed all letters in the puzzle have solved the puzzle.
         1. Any bot which takes more than one second to guess a letter during their turn is considered to have failed the puzzle.
     1. After all bots have either solved or failed the puzzle: